AtMyWorst/testwebapp/frontend/README.md

 $ yarn generate
 ```

-For detailed explanation on how things work, checkout [Nux
+For detailed explanation on how things work, checkout [Nuxt.js docs](https://nu